MikeSWang/Triumvirate/docs/source/installation.rst

 C++ program
 ===========

-The C++ program can be customised and compiled to a binary executable using `make`.
+|Triumvirate| as a 'black-box' C++ program is built as a binary executable
+using `make`.

-You need to first obtain the source code by cloning into the GitHub repository and change to the branch corresponding to the version needed [1]_:
+You need to first obtain the source code by cloning into the GitHub repository and change to the repository directory:

 .. code:: console

-    $ git clone git@github.com:MikeSWang/Triumvirate.git
+    $ git clone git@github.com:MikeSWang/Triumvirate.git --branch stable
     $ cd Triumvirate
-    $ git checkout <version-branch>

-Then to compile [2]_, run:
+Then to compile, run:

 .. code:: console

     $ make clean
-    $ make cppinstall
+    $ make cppinstall [useomp=[true|1]]

-To enable OpenMP parallelisation, append ``useomp=true`` or ``useomp=1`` to the end of the second line above.
+To enable OpenMP parallelisation, append ``useomp=true`` or ``useomp=1`` to the end of the second line as shown above.

 By default, the binary executable is compiled to ``build/triumvirate`` in the repository directory.